Volkswagen shares plunge on emissions scandal; U.S. widens probe

 Ratings agency Fitch said the deepening crisis could put pressure on the company's credit ratings.

-(Additional reporting by Gernot Heller and Markus Wacket in Berlin and Tim Gardner, Patrick Rucker and Emily Stephenson in Washington; Ilona Wissenbach in Stuttgart; Philip Blenkinsop and Barbara Lewis in Brussels)
+(Additional reporting by Gernot Heller and Markus Wacket in Berlin and Tim Gardner, Patrick Rucker and Emily Stephenson in Washington; Ilona Wissenbach in Stuttgart; Philip Blenkinsop and Barbara Lewis in Brussels; Writing by Christian Plumb; Editing by Mark Potter, Gareth Jones, Grant McCool and Leslie Adler)

+LONDON Britain's biggest retailer Tesco has agreed to pay a 129 million pound fine to settle an investigation by prosecutors over a 2014 accounting fraud, it said on Tuesday.

+SINGAPORE Asian stocks advanced on Tuesday after Wall Street stabilized and the dollar was steady, as anxiety over Donald Trump's setback on healthcare reform gave way to tentative hopes for the U.S. president's planned stimulus policies.